SciPost/SciPost/docs/contributors/editorial_administrators/production.rst

       as a ``.tar.gz`` file on a UNIX system.
 Rename the file ``####.####v#.tar.gz``.
 Unzip it to produce the folder ``####.#####v#``.
    #.
 Copy the paper’s sources one level down (so from ``####.#####v#`` to
       the current directory).
-BE CAREFUL: is the authors have included any of the SciPost style files (``SciPost.cls``, ``SciPost_bibstyle.bst``), DO NOT copy those down.
+BE CAREFUL: if the authors have included any of the SciPost style files (``SciPost.cls``, ``SciPost_bibstyle.bst``), DO NOT copy those down.
    #.
 Copy the files in